irsyadas/salary-classification/README.md

 3. sklearn

 # Coder Notes
 So far, I decided to use Random Forest Classifier for the algorithm and GridSearchCV for hyperparameter tuning.
-For future improvement, I could include RandomizedSearchCV as well.
+For future improvement, I may include RandomizedSearchCV as well.